-Presented in a luxurious package, Louis Vuitton: A Perfume Atlas offers a rare look at the time-honored crafts of the perfumer.
-Featuring specially commissioned illustrations and texts, this book recounts revealing stories of the precious natural elements that create the house’s unique perfumes.
+Louis Vuitton: A Perfume Atlas offers a rare look at the time-honored crafts of the perfumer, with specially commissioned illustrations, photographs, and texts revealing the stories of the precious natural elements that form the basis of the house’s unique perfumes.

 A poetic celebration of a most mysterious art, Louis Vuitton: A Perfume Atlas is the perfect gift for lovers of nature, luxury, travel, and beauty.

-Lionel Pailles is a perfume journalist based in Paris.
-He is the author of numerous books, including Chanel: The Art of Creating and Fragrance: Flowers of the French Riviera.
+Lionel Pailles is a perfume journalist based in Paris and the author of Chanel: The Art of Creating Fragrance: Flowers of the French Riviera.

 Aurore de la Morinerie is a Paris-based fashion illustrator.
-She’s a regular contributor to Le Monde, Elle, and Harper's Bazaar and collaborates with a number of prestigious fashion houses, such as Hermes, Maison Margiela, and Cartier.
+She is a regular contributor to Le Monde, Elle, and Harper's Bazaar, and collaborates with a number of prestigious fashion houses, including Hermes, Maison Margiela, and Cartier.